• Skip to primary navigation

 Beef-Dip-PN

-If you can open a jar and have 10 minutes you can be serving this dip 10 minutes from now.
+If you have home-canned ground beef to hand and have 10 minutes, you can be serving this dip 10 minutes from now.

 The layers are largely just jars of what you have home-canned on your shelves.